-Paws of Honors, Inc. was officially created by the Director, Bob Youngblood in 2015, but the idea started long before then.
+Paws of Honor, Inc. was officially created by the Director, Bob Youngblood in 2015.
+But the idea started long before then.